 We have a seriously extensive range of rooibos blends, by the way, ranging from delicate to strong, sweet and fruity to rich and robust.

-[ Blended teas are a mix of tea leaf and tasty additions, such as rose petals, Bergamot oil & blossoms, and Jasmine flowers ]
+Blended teas are a mix of tea leaves, herbal teas and/or natural flavorings, such as rose petals, bergamot oil & blossoms, and jasmine flowers

 How the tea (or tisane) is processed makes all the difference.
 A bag of Lipton and a top-quality loose leaf white tea selling for hundreds of dollars per kilo could easily come from the same plant, just as Bells and Lagavulin whiskies are both made from barley and water.